akeneo/onboarder-helpcenter/content/md/retailer-onboarder/first-steps/retailer-notifications.md

 ![notifications](../img/notifications.svg)

-You can get 2 different types of notifications from the Onboarder.
+You can get two different types of notifications from Akeneo Onboarder.

 ## New product suggestions
-The first one is when the supplier creates a new product and as soon as it is marked as `complete`.
-In that case, you can go in the `Product Data` page into the Retailer Onboarder to accept or reject the new product suggestions.
+The first one is when the supplier creates a new product and when s/he completes all required attributes of the product, then the product status is updated to `Waiting for approval`.
+In that case, you can go to the `Product Data` page of the Retailer Onboarder to accept or reject the new product suggestions.

 ## Enrichment proposals
-When you assign a product to a supplier, they are able to enrich it.
-Then, as soon as a product is 100% complete in the Supplier Onboarder, it is automatically sent to your PIM and you'll be notified that you have proposals to review via the notification center.
+When you assign a product to a supplier, they can enrich it.
+Then in the Supplier Onboarder, suppliers see the product as `To enrich`.
+Once the supplier completes all required attributes of the product, its status changes to `Waiting for approval`.
+The product is automatically sent to your PIM, and you'll be notified that you have a proposal to review via the notification center.

 ::: info
-In both cases, only the PIM users linked to the supplier receive the notifications.
+Only the PIM users linked to the supplier receive the notifications in both cases.
 :::